jaspector

 Approximate arrival times may be requested the day of inspection between 7:00 and 7:30 a.m.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Harford County Department of Inspections, Licenses and Permits, Permit Center, with Building Services Division and Planning and Zoning support before applying.
+Source: Harford County Department of Inspections, Licenses and Permits, Permit Center, with Building Services Division and Planning and Zoning support ↗

 County permits are generally required to construct or alter a structure, demolish or move a structure, install or alter regulated equipment, change use, or place a structure.

-Typical processing time is Agency review goal is comment or approval within 10 business days after initial processing; no guaranteed total issuance time is posted..
+Building permit processing times in Edgewood, Harford County, MD typically run Agency review goal is comment or approval within 10 business days after initial processing; no guaranteed total issuance time is posted..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Edgewood, Harford County, MD.
 The following work is generally exempt: One-story residential accessory structures 200 square feet or less and not classified as Group H high hazard; Ordinary repairs that do not involve structural removal, egress changes, or work affecting public health or safety; Replastering or resurfacing of an existing pool or spa; Certain public service agency equipment work under county code.
 Note: The County publishes a specific list of exempt work items.
 Verify your project with the Permit Center if uncertain.
+When in doubt, confirm with the local building department before starting work.